fulder/lambda-proxy/README.md

   body: 'STRING_VALUE'
 }
 ```

-The value of *parameters* must be a valid JSON String.

 The difference between *headers*/*body* and *parameters* is that `headers` and `body` may contain unchecked content that a malicious client sent, whereas `parameters` represents content that was added by the server that invokes the Lambda function.
 In terms of responsibility, the Lambda function is responsible for securely parsing, sanitizing and handling `header` and `body` values.
 On the other hand the Lambda function can treat the value of `parameters` as having been scrutinized by the server that invokes the Lambda version.